Weather Averages for Majorca in September

 11th September 2015

-Diada de Catalunya is a national public holiday celebrated on September 11th in the Catalan region.
+Diada de Catalunya is a national public holiday commemorated on September 11th throughout the Balearic islands.
 The day commemorates the Siege of Barcelona and when Catalan troops were forced to surrender to the Castilian forces of France and Philip V of Spain of September 11th in 1714.

 Nit de L’Art